m-242/docker-murmur/README.md

 This is a barebones docker container built using busybox and a statically compiled version of murmurd from the [official website](https://www.mumble.info).

-It's configured to look for the configuration file in `/etc/murmur.ini`.
+It's forked from [mattikus](https://github.com/mattikus/docker-murmur)'s version to add a volume containing the configuration file.

 ## Usage